Hans Schmitz

 Hans Schmitz (December 12, 1896 – January 8, 1986) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

 In 1949 Schmitz ran for the CDU in the constituency of Rheydt-Mönchengladbach-Viersen, was directly elected with 37.4% of the votes and thus belonged to the first German Bundestag.
+He was also a member of the Executive Board of the German Trade Association and Honorary President since 1966.